-Dear Ms. Robinson:
+Dear Mr. Shaw:

 With over 3,300 miles of active train tracks across Wisconsin and 140,000 miles nationwide, reliable rail service is essential for businesses large and small to move their goods to market.
 Farmers, manufacturers, paper mills, energy producers and many other industries are dependent on efficient and cost-effective freight rail.
 In recent years, service levels from Class I railroads experienced severe disruptions and certain metrics, particularly staffing, have yet to return to pre-pandemic levels.
 Unfortunately, recent trends suggest much of the industry is reversing any progress that was made, leaving the system brittle and vulnerable to future service problems and safety incidents moving forward.
-I ask that each of you provide an update on your long-term staffing strategies to avoid the challenges of recent years.
+I ask that you provide an update on your long-term staffing strategies to avoid the challenges of recent years.

-Following the Surface Transportation Board (STB)'s Hearing on Urgent Issues in Freight Rail Service in April 2022, Class I railroads were required to submit documentation on rail service and employment for six months, as well as service recovery plans from the four largest railroads.
-In January 2024, the STB extended the reporting requirements for employment data for those four railroads, citing significantly lower employment levels compared to pre-pandemic levels.
+Following the Surface Transportation Board (STB)'s Hearing on Urgent Issues in Freight Rail Service in April 2022, Class I railroads were required to submit documentation on rail service and employment for six months, as well as service recovery plans from the four largest railroads.1 In January 2024, the STB extended the reporting requirements for employment data for those four railroads, citing significantly lower employment levels compared to pre-pandemic levels.
 As the STB noted in its decision, staffing shortages were often cited as a major reason for the exceptionally poor service levels in the April 2022 hearing.
+I am concerned that recent actions taken by Class I railroads could lead to future disruptions.